garvinhicking/typo3-documentation-browsersync/README.md

 Standalone project (NodeJS, browsersync) to render and hot-reload changes in ReST documentation to your browser window.

+This project exists to be build as a Docker container.
+It's not meant to be run natively.

-This project provides a proxy server that returns your rendered ReST documentation (as HTML) to a browser.
+The Docker container provides a proxy server that returns (proxies) your rendered ReST documentation (as HTML) to a browser.
 Any change you make to the ReST-files will automatically trigger a reload of your browser window.